How accurate are the blood pressure machines in grocery stores and drugstores?

 Answers from Sheldon G. Sheps, M.D.

 It's best to have your blood pressure checked in a medical facility or in a community screening program with trained staff.
-Before diagnosing or treating high blood pressure, you'll need to have your blood pressure measured in your doctor's office on several separate visits.
+Before diagnosing or treating high blood pressure, you'll need to have your blood pressure measured by a known, accurate instrument in your doctor's office on several separate visits.

 If you need to check your blood pressure more frequently, your doctor can instruct you on the best way to monitor your blood pressure at home.
-Home blood pressure monitoring can be an inexpensive, accurate way to get regular blood pressure readings.
+Home blood pressure monitoring can be an inexpensive way to get regular blood pressure readings.
+Home blood pressure monitoring isn't a substitute for visits to your doctor, and home blood pressure monitors may have some limitations.
+Even if you get normal readings, don't stop or change your medications or alter your diet without talking to your doctor first.

 - Erdem DG, et al. Accuracy of sphygmomanometers at pharmacies.
 Kidney and Blood Pressure Research.
 2009;32:231.